 "When you think of Venom, you'll never be able to think of anyone but Tom Hardy sitting in that bathtub of lobsters.
 And once you saw Tom Hardy do this character, that's all you needed to know."

 Michelle Williams, who stars as Eddie Brock's ex-wife Anne Weying, will also return.
-The actress told Yahoo, simply "I'm in."
+The actress told Yahoo!, simply "I'm in."
 The sequel will hopefully turn the question mark over her relationship with Eddie at the conclusion of the first movie into a full stop.
+Or an ellipsis.
+Or some more positive punctuation mark.

 But more importantly, Williams hopes the sequel will give She-Venom equal screen time.